Hear from your peers.

 At the same time, accepting their card of choice may help you grow your business.
 Data from the February 2018 Nilson Report supports that American Express Card Members are valuable customers who tend to spend more and could bring new revenue to your business.
 We found that, on average, the annual spend of an American Express Card Member is 3X that of non–Card Members and the transaction size of an American Express Card Member is 1.7X that of non–Card Members.

 More and more businesses are welcoming American Express Cards.
-Over 3MM more places in the U.S. started accepting American Express Cards in 2017 and 2018.
+Based on the Feb 2020 Nilson report, American Express can now be accepted at 99% of the places in the US that accept credit cards.
 To learn more about acceptance, you can contact us.

 We understand that resolving disputes hasn’t always been easy.
 We have heard this from businesses before, and because of this feedback, American Express has made many policy enhancements that will result in simpler disputes management for you and fewer Chargebacks.
 For example, we have limited the number of times a dispute can be raised on the same charge to two times and reduced the number of low-dollar Chargebacks you’ll see.
 To read about these changes in detail, you can download the Disputes Improvement Brochure.